 On Monday, we joined another free walking tour at 11:00am.
 The one in Buenos Aires must have reservations in advance because they limit the number of people on each tour.
 Our guide, Vicky, took us through the main downtown area giving us a tremendous amount of information about the city as we walked.
 The tour was 2.5 hours starting in Plaza Congresso and ending at the Obelisk.
 It was a great way to learn about the city.

-During our stay in Buenos Aires, we ate at the Pizzeria Guerrin twice.
+Pizzeria Guerrin twice.
 They are known for having the best empanadas in the city and their pizza is great too!
 At both lunch and dinner time the place is packed.
 They only except cash.
 The walls are full of photos of South American celebrities that have eaten there.
 It has a fun atmosphere and the food is great!
 The restaurant is located 2 blocks from the Obelisk.